Helen Millar Craggs

-Helen Millar Pethick-Lawrence, Baroness Pethick-Lawrence (née Craggs; 1888–1969) was a suffragette and pharmacist.
+Helen Millar Pethick-Lawrence, Baroness Pethick-Lawrence (née Craggs; 1888–1969) was a British suffragette and pharmacist.

-Life and activism
+Early life and education

-Craggs was born in Westminster, London in 1888, daughter to Sir John Craggs, an accountant, who donate money for tropical medicine research, and she had seven siblings.
-Craggs was educated at Roedean and wished to study medicine, but her father refused that idea and Craggs went to teach science and physical exercise at her formed school for a time.
+Craggs was born in Westminster, London on 24 November 1888.
+Her father was Sir John Craggs, an accountant who donated money for tropical medicine research, and her mother was Helen Craggs (née Millar).
+She had seven siblings.

+Craggs was educated at Roedean School in the Sussex Downs.
+She wished to study medicine, but her father refused that idea and Craggs went to teach science and physical exercise at her former boarding school for a time.
 Although Craggs' mother supported suffragism and was a lead committee member in the national and Kensington Conservative and Unionist Women's Franchise Association, she deplored activism.